pvcraven/networking-class/source/02_introduction/introduction.rst

 What does each layer do?
 ------------------------

-At the application layer, we interact with our application.
+At the application layer, the user interacts with our application.
 For example, we can
 give a thumbs-up to a video we like.
 Each OSI layer works to process that "thumbs-up", passing it down